MDP in Biomedical Technology

 Announcement of results and rectification procedure

-Admissions results will be announced by 31 March, 2017.
+Admissions results will be announced in March 2018 (to be confirmed).
 All applicants will be informed about the admissions results by email.
 Students must accept their study place by the date given in the letter of acceptance.

 An applicant who is dissatisfied with the student admission decision may make a written appeal within 14 days of receiving the result of the student selection.